Reverse Sleep Apnea with the Buteyko Method.

 His latest book is titled “The Oxygen Advantage” and improves sports performance by addressing dysfunctional breathing patterns and simulating high altitude training.

 Using the Buteyko method to reverse sleep apnea.

 Patrick is a Clinical Director of the Buteyko Clinic International and Chairman of its Advisory Board.
-Patrick’s professional memberships include Fellow of The Royal Society of Biology, Full Member of the Physiological Society, and Academy of Applied Myofunctional Sciences.
+Patrick’s professional memberships include a Fellow of The Royal Society of Biology, a Full Member of the Physiological Society, and the Academy of Applied Myofunctional Sciences.